 Assuming that Rose is a Hero like the player, her death via a single gunshot strikes some players as a little odd, considering how difficult it is to kill other heroes (with the player character surviving a gunshot and a fall from a window several stories up.)
 However, this happens after she winds the music box, which is later used to drain the 3 heroes powers.
 It's possible that the reason she was able to die so easily was because the box stole her hero powers.
 And judging from how Theresa seems to want the spire, it's possible she had the merchant lie about its properties and let Rose us it solely to give you a reason to want revenge on Lucien.

-I couldn't figure out how Reaver's appearance had changed so radically between Fable II and III.
-Then I realized: Reaver must have sacrificed more people to the Shadow Court in that interim, thus lowering his morality even further than it already was.
-As he did so, his eyes darkened and got dark circles under his eyes, and he began to appear more gaunt.
+Reaver's radical change in appearance between Fable II and III makes sense considering he must have sacrificed more people to the Shadow Court in that interim, thus lowering his morality even further than it already was.
+As he did so, his eyes darkened, he got dark circles under his eyes (much like what happens to the player if they make evil choices), and he began to appear more gaunt.
 Morality physically affects all Heroes... and Reaver's a Hero!
-Damn, Lionhead.
-You're good.

-The fight against the Crawler at the end of Fable III, Where it possesses Walter and you hear the Crawler saying things in Walter's voice.
-Then you hear Walter say something like; "Kill me."
-This troper realized that Walter could still see what was going on, but couldn't do anything to stop it.
+The fight against the Crawler at the end of Fable III, where it possesses Walter and you hear the Crawler saying things in Walter's voice.
+Then you hear Walter say something like, "Kill me."
+Walter could still see what was going on, but can't do anything to stop it.

 Fable III introduces the ability to play as your hero in other heroes worlds.
 It's strongly hinted that this is possible through some form of alternate reality travel.
 Also in multiplayer, heroes can have sex with each other and even have children.
-This brings me to the horror.
-If all heroes are the sons/daughters of the old hero king/queen, than they share the same DNA.
-Which means they are, at the very least, half-siblings.
+But if all heroes are the sons/daughters of the old hero king/queen, than they share the same DNA.
+Which means they are, at the very least, half-siblings if not more.
 Perhaps this should be put under a new category: Fridge Squick.